 The market for structured credit is vast and varied.
-As of June 2024, structured credit outstanding in the US alone amounted to over \$14 trillion across a range of instruments and backed by a variety of collateral; this represents about 25% of all debt outstanding in the US, second only to Treasuries.1 Highlighted in shades of blue in Exhibit 1, the nearly \$3.3 trillion of securitized debt outstanding in the non-agency-guaranteed structured credit market is divided between securities backed by loans on real estate (both residential and commercial) and those backed by other forms of consumer and corporate credit.
+Structured credit outstanding in the US alone amounts to nearly \$15 trillion across a range of instruments and backed by a variety of collateral; this represents about 25% of all debt outstanding in the US, second only to Treasuries.
+Highlighted in shades of blue in Exhibit 1, the \$3.4 trillion of securitized debt outstanding in the non-agency-guaranteed structured credit market is divided between securities backed by loans on real estate (both residential and commercial) and those backed by other forms of consumer and corporate credit.
 Collateralized loan obligations (CLOs), which are backed by pools of broadly syndicated corporate loans, and asset-backed securities (ABS), backed by consumer debt such as student loans and credit card balances, are the most prominent forms of the latter category.
 But more esoteric products also are available, with cash flows backed by everything from aircraft and shipping containers leases to music royalties (aka "Bowie Bonds" in honor of the first musician to participate in such a securitization).